<<< DIY Campervan Mini Projects

 Putting it all together….

-There are three steps in completing this DIY project…
+There are four steps in completing this DIY project…

 -

-- fitting the monitor display in the front wall of the box
+- Display – Fitting the monitor display in the front wall of the box

 It should only take a couple of hours to put together, plus time to collect all the parts, and time for the paint to dry on the spacer ring.

-Here is a quick ‘before and after’ circuit overview (click for a larger view)….
+Here is a quick ‘before and after’ circuit overview (click/tap for a larger view)….

 Step 1 – Fitting the shunt in the lid